- Three grams of cocaine

 That's the fundamental problem with villains: rapacious self-interest.
 Half-entertaining on the silver screen they may be, but they don't give a fuck about the 4.5 million people who want to put their trap houses to good use.

-M's sordid menu includes all the usual: full sex, oral sex without a condom, kinky toys, and domination.
-A dab hand with the old strap-on, the former classroom assistant reveals how some of her customers include young lads from around the estate.
-Gang members and dial-a-dealers who slip into her cathouse after a shift and pay her to bum them.
-Homoeroticism and the underworld—that's another story, I tell her.
+P in one of his council properties thathe runs as a cocaine dealing location.
+M's sordid menu includes all the usual: full sex, oral sex without a condom, kinky toys and domination.
+A dab hand with the old strap-on, the former classroom assistant reveals how some of her punters include young lads from around the estate.
+Gang members and dial-a-dealers, who slip into her cathouse after a shift, and pay her to bum them.
+Homoeroticism and the underworld - that's another story, I tell her.

 A few months later, the block is decamped in preparation for the estate's long-awaited demolition.
 M and her room pimp PA are relocated to a better council house a few streets away and immediately set up shop again.
-Astonishingly, the couple are promised £4,000 ($6,260) in compensation by the council for the "inconvenience" of allowing their scrofulous block to be leveled and rebuilt to state-of-the-art standards at taxpayers' expense.
-Even so, PA is quite sniffy about his windfall. " £4,000 is not too bad.
+Astonishingly, the couple are promised £4,000 in compensation by the council for the "inconvenience" of allowing their scrofulous block to be levelled and rebuilt to state-of-the-art standards at taxpayers' expense.
+Piss-takers or what?
+Even so, PA is quite sniffy about his windfall. "£4,000 is not too bad.
 These blocks have been up since the 1960s."

 But even before he has spent the money, PA is already scheming to rinse even more dough out of the state.
-"I want another council flat because I want the right to buy," he whispers.
-"If I was to buy this flat with the discount, I would get it for about £40,000 ($62,000)."
-Ironically, the right-to-buy policy—the effective privatization of public housing—is often cited as the beginning of the end for Britain's once-proud estates.
+"I want another council flat because I want the right-to-buy," he whispers.
+"If I was to buy this flat with the discount, I would get it for about £40,000."
+Ironically, the right-to-buy policy - the effective privatisation of public housing - is often cited as the beginning of the end for Britain's once-proud estates.
 Around a third of the council houses in this part of London have been bought by private landlords.

 Hidden camera footage of a prostitute opening the door to the council property she works from.

 I make my excuses and leave.
 But no matter which way I turn, there are brothels on nearly every block.
 They're easy to find.
-Instead of advertising on the net, the hookers outwit council inspectors by using ads in the windows of the local shopping center, leaving no web trail.
-One such tart card reads: "Honey Sexy massager ( sic)."
+Instead of advertising on the net, the hookers outwit council inspectors by using lumo-coloured small-ads in the windows of the local shopping parade, leaving no web trail.
+One such tart card reads: "Honey Sexy massager [sic]".

-I ring the number listed and a few minutes later I'm sitting on a bed in a well-appointed council flat with a scantily-clad Ghanian woman, TR, who's wearing a low-cut see-through black negligee trimmed with shocking pink and a matching thong.
-TR's offer sounds familiar: "It's £60 ($90) for half an hour.
+I ring the mobile and a few minutes later I'm sat on a bed in a well-appointed council flat with a scantily-clad Ghanian woman, TR, wearing a low-cut see-through black negligee trimmed with shocking pink and matching thong.
+TR's offer sounds familiar: "It's £60 for half an hour.
 You get a massage, a blow job and sex.
 That's it.
 I'll give you a good experience."

 "It's £60 for half an hour.
 You get a massage, a blow job and sex.
 That's it.
 I'll give you a good experience."

-J claims she was on benefits, which she bizarrely describes as "help from the white man."
-Switching on a heater to warm up the bedroom, she says, "I've been in this country for five-plus years.
-The rent on this is £600 ($940) per month.
+J claims she was on benefits, which she bizarrely describes as "help from the white man".
+Switching on a heater to warm up the bedroom, she says: "I've been in this country for five-plus years.
+The rent on this is £600 per month.
 It's from the council.
 The white man does help me, but I just can't rely on him.
 England is nice compared to other countries.
 This is a nice area."

 But A-Man is not just in it for the money.
 A fine wine connoisseur by day, he cares for each plant like a prize-winning orchid, sighing with pleasure as he shows off the wide-ranging varieties in his grow.
 "Right here, we've got OG Kush, the old one, the old school.
-Magma—THC and CBD [active ingredient cannabinoids] at the same time—has a nice, citrusy, lemony taste.
+Magma - THC and CBD [active ingredient cannabinoids] at the same time - has a nice, citrousy, lemony taste.
 That's the one I'm smoking.
 Here's Blue Cheese.
 Dance.
 Stinky.
 Good for the street.
 This one is Amnesia.
 This one's Super Cheese.
 This one's Sativa.

 A-Man is ambivalent about the plight of the family that could be sleeping in his grow room if he shut up shop and moved to a Docklands loft he can well afford.